 The main goal of the DGP is to generate reliable growing dividends.
-The dividend stream has increased each year since the Portfolio was created in 2008.
-In 2012, the Portfolio's dividends exceeded 2011's by about 11%.
-I expect an increase of more than 17% in 2013.
+The dividend stream has increased each year since the Portfolio was created in 2008, more than doubling in that time.
+I expect an increase of around 20% in 2013 compared to 2012.

-A secondary goal of the DGP is to generate acceptable total returns.
-The Portfolio is up 50% in total value since inception.
-It has beaten the S&P 500 Index since its inception.
+A second goal of the DGP is to generate acceptable total returns.
+The Portfolio is up 51% in total value since inception, which is a little more than an investment in the S&P 500 for the same period.

 DIVIDEND GROWTH PORTFOLIO BACKGROUND

 The opening amount on June 1, 2008 was $46,783.
-No money has been added or removed since creation, except for dividends received.
+No new money has been added to the portfolio since its creation.

 DETAILED REPORT CARD

 (1) Generation of reliable and growing income stream: